xiaoyunyang/xiaoyunyang.github.io/content/post/programming/webdev-offline-first-messenger.md

 - `messagesCacheRef` provides data to the component state `messages` (also in `MainWindowWrapper`) for rendering the view. `messages` is updated conditionally in `useEffect` when the Apollo client cache updates and in success / failed message send callbacks.

 ### Why use `Map`?

+`Map` is an efficient data structure to use for maintaining an ordered list.

 `Map` provides the best of both worlds by offering a fast lookup and guarantees ordering based on the original insertion order.
 If we keep our collection in an array, it's an O(N) lookup, insertion, and deletion by `id`.
 If we keep our collection in a JavaScript object, the lookup/insertion/deletion operation is O(1) but JavaScript objects do not guarantee order.